 Paul Bulpitt – Co-founder, The Wow Company

 Paul owns a thriving UK firm and works as head of accounting at Xero.
 He shares his tips on winning new business.

 The Wow Company recently attended a London event for small businesses who didn’t have an accountant.
 We spoke to twelve business owners there, and eventually signed three as new clients.

 We’ve always pitched ourselves as a firm that’s good for young businesses.
 We want to work for them and we know how to appeal to them.
-But Wow is 13 years old now.
-We’re an established business, which means we have to continually ensure we relate well to younger organisations.
+But we’re an established business now, which means we have to continually ensure we relate well to younger organisations.
 This was a great reminder of how to win their hearts and minds.

 Understanding the new-business headspace

 When thinking about how to get new accounting clients, it pays to try and understand their mindset.
 Most businesses struggle into life as a small one or two person operation.
 Their setup is simple and uncluttered, but there’s no budget for hiring help, so the owners do everything – including bookkeeping.
 It’s a do-it-yourself culture.